 Higher Ed for Higher Standards supports K-12 efforts to raise academic standards in the classroom and urges policymakers to stay the course on standards-based reforms.
 Check out our mission and principles.

-Add your name to the growing list of higher education leaders who agree that college- and career-ready standards will improve college access and success — and better prepare students for college and career.
+Add your name to the growing list of higher education leaders who agree that aligned expectations and strong partnerships between K-12 and postsecondary leaders will improve college access and success.